brndnsvr/WakeyWakey/README.md

 # WakeyWakey

-A tiny macOS menu bar app that keeps your Mac awake and helps keep IM presence “green” by simulating subtle user activity only when you’ve been idle.
+A tiny macOS menu bar app that keeps your Mac awake by simulating subtle user activity only when you’ve been idle.

 - Menu bar only (no Dock icon)
 - Enable/Disable toggle with clear icon state
 - Generates small, random mouse movements only after 42 seconds of inactivity, then at randomized 42–79 second intervals
 - Prevents system idle sleep while enabled
-- No app-specific/Teams-specific logic required

 ## Requirements